 That depends on what someone does after filing for bankruptcy.

-- However, timely payments on debts that is not discharged is made, credit scores will gradually go back up and is a form of re-establishing credit after bankruptcy to qualify for mortgage.
+- However, timely payments on debts that are not discharged are made, credit scores will gradually go back up

-- The easiest and fastest way of re-establishing credit after bankruptcy to qualify for mortgage is to obtain three to five secured credit cards with at least a $500 to $1,000 credit limit.
+- The easiest and fastest way of re-establishing credit after bankruptcy to qualify for mortgage is to obtain three to five secured credit cards:

 Not Obtaining Credit After Chapter 7 Bankruptcy

 Many consumers who file Chapter 7 Bankruptcy do not want anything to do with credit and buy everything cash.

 - They believe that credit got them in trouble and do not want to do anything with credit

 - Unfortunately, by not obtaining new credit and having no credit reporting on their credit report, it ends up hurting them and their credit scores remain low